Food assistance resources

 SNAP Outreach

 Our SNAP Outreach Team works in the field to help determine SNAP eligibility, answer questions, and works as a liaison with the Department of Human Services on behalf of applicants.
 As a result of the pandemic, we were no longer able to safely go out into the field and help people apply for benefits.
-In response, we created the SNAP-Ark Call Center, a hotline to help Arkansans apply for SNAP, follow up with application questions, and check the status of their benefits.
+In response, we created the SNAP-Ark Call Center, to help Arkansans apply for SNAP, follow up with application questions, and check the status of their benefits.
 Arkansans seeking help with SNAP applications can call our number free of charge.
-A Spanish speaking operator is available five days a week.
+A Spanish speaking operator is available.
 The number to call is: 833-762-7275.
+NOTE: Please leave a message if you call outside of operating hours.
+A member of our SNAP Outreach team will return your call.

 SNAP Matters